 Now look at the other side and identify the ear of barley and ask if that helps.
 They may suggest Persephone, which is a good attempt, but settle finally on Demeter.
-Discuss what the use of Demeter and the link to her myths suggests about Metapontion and why the city would put her on its coins.
+Discuss what the use of Demeter, and the link to her myths, suggest about Metapontion and why the city would put her on its coins.
 There are similar examples for Athena and Theseus in the History teaching materials for Week 6.

-You can use the idea of myths as ways of explaining phenomena to connect to the ancient Greek philosophers.
+You could try using the idea of myths as ways of explaining phenomena to connect to the ancient Greek philosophers.
 Ask the children for other ways of explaining things.
 Science, maths and any social science will enable you to explain that the Greeks also used other ways of understanding the world and to introduce the philosophers.